-CASE IN POINT: While working on the design of the pendulum clock in 1656, Dutch scientist Christian Huygens found that if he placed two un synchronized clocks side by side on a wall, they would slowly synchronize to each other.
-In fact, the synchronization was so precise not even mechanical intervention could calibrate them more accurately.
+CASE IN POINT: While working on the design of the pendulum clock in 1656, Dutch scientist Christian Huygens found that if he placed two un-synchronized clocks side by side on a wall, they would slowly synchronize to each other.
+In fact, the synchronization was so precise that not even mechanical intervention could calibrate them more accurately.

-When the human brain is given a stimulus, through the ears or the eyes, or indeed other senses, it emits an electrical charge in response, called a "Cortical Evoked Response" (CER).
+When the human brain is given a stimulus, through the ears, eyes or indeed other senses, it emits an electrical charge in response, called a "Cortical Evoked Response" (CER).
 As shown in the diagram below:

 "Cortical Evoked Response" (CER).

 These electrical responses travel throughout the brain to become what you will see and hear.
 This activity can be measured by using sensitive electrodes attached to the scalp.

 When the brain is presented with a rhythmic stimulus, such as a drum beat, the rhythm is reproduced in the brain in the form of these electrical impulses.